 How good is your data strategy?
 Are you planning to be incoherent?Published: Tuesday, 21 November 2017 by Matthew Tod, Head of Analytics

-We recently commissioned a study from Forrester Consulting to understand how organisations are collecting and using consumer data from digital and physical interaction channels.
+We recently commissioned a study from Forrester Consulting to understand how organizations are collecting and using consumer data from digital and physical interaction channels.

 Forrester identifies that “It’s the age of the customer, and firms must differentiate themselves on experience.
 Delivering great experiences means firms must leverage what they know of customers during moments of engagement and across touchpoints to drive relevant, compelling, and personalized experiences.”